google/graphicsfuzz/docs/summer-of-code-ideas/summer-of-code-reports/gsoc-2020-nipungarg.md

 This PR modifies the overlapping_frames sample for different image each frame.

 ### Vulkan Test Applications - Combining Graphics and Compute with Raymarching and Noise Texture
-The idea behind this sample was to combine the Compute and Graphics capabilities of Vulkan in order to visualize 3D Noise Textures.
+The idea behind this sample is to combine the Compute and Graphics capabilities of Vulkan in order to visualize 3D Noise Textures.
 For the sample, we would procedurally generate a 3D Perlin Texture using the Compute queue and then use the resulting texture and a given surface level as inputs for a Raymarching Renderer.

-This was the final sample that was planned under the project.
+This is the final sample that was planned under the project.
 However, I could not get it to work satisfactorily under the current schedule.
 Currently, the setup for Graphics of the project exists.
-However, the shaders need to be re-written as they do not work as desired right now.
-The Compute side of the project is unimplemented till now.
+Still, the shaders need to be re-written as they do not work as desired right now.
+The Compute side of the project is unimplemented at the time of writing this report.

 [Current Work Link](https://github.com/nipunG314/vulkan_test_applications/tree/noise_visual_raymarcher)

-I would like to spend a couple weeks after the program to get this up and running.
+I plan to spend a couple weeks after the program to get this up and running.

 ### Vulkan Test Applications - Additional Fixes